 related to the Hattori-Stallings trace \cite{MR175950}, \cite{MR202807}.
 Simultaneously, there were deep investigations by many authors of the connections to crystalline cohomology, Chow groups, algebraic cycles, Chern classes and so on.

+A quick word about how the maps of Gersten and Dennis fit in the picture to emerge may be in order.
+Thinking of K-theory as having something to do with vector bundles and K\"ahler differentials with differential forms, Gersten's map seems very geometric.
+Upon staring at a concrete formula, the Dennis trace map may seem more algebraic.
+This is an illusory distinction.
+In the smooth case the Hochschild-Kostant-Rosenberg theorem asserts that the ``antisymmetrization map'' $\epsilon\colon\Omega^n_A\to\HH_n(A)$ is an isomorphism, and -- getting a bit ahead of ourselves -- for general commutative $A$ the de~Rham differential $d\colon\Omega^n_A\to\Omega^{n+1}_A$ corresponds under $\epsilon$ to Connes' operator $B\colon\HH_n(A)\to\HH_{n+1}(A)$ coming from the circle action on $\HH$ which will be central when we get to cyclic homology.
+Connes' idea is that with Hochschild homology we gain access also to ``non-commutative geometry''.
+For more background and definitions the reader may consult \cite{MR1600246} and \cite{MR1303779}.

 In the second half of the seventies F.~Waldhausen enters the fray in full force.
 He is motivated by the study of manifolds and the prospect that algebraic K-theory may have much more to offer in this direction if one allows a generalization of rings he envisions as ``Brave New Rings''.
 In modern parlance, he is considering algebras over the sphere spectrum $\ess$, and in particular spherical group rings $\ess[G]$ whose algebraic K-theory gives deep information about the classifying space $BG$ of the (simplicial or topological) group $G$.